Survey Arno’s life

 • share in a sangha

-• spiritual / emotional captial
+• spiritual / emotional capital

 • familiar with Christian teachings